liplum/FightAndWeapon/README.md

     }
 };

-//Then new a weapon object, which expands the WeaponBaseItem<CoreType extends IWeaponCore>, by its constructor.
+//Then new a weapon object, which expands the WeaponBaseItem<CoreType extends IWeaponCore>,
+//by its constructor.
 Item newLance = new LanceItem(LanceCoreTypes.newLanceCore)

 //Finally, register this item into Minecraft Forge.